Low Akkermansia? 7 Signs Your Gut Barrier May Be Failing and What May Help Support It

 • improved glucose regulation

-One possible explanation involves the interaction between microbiota metabolites and metabolic hormones such as GLP-1, which plays a key role in appetite and glucose regulation.
+One possible explanation involves the relationship between gut bacteria and GLP-1, as microbiota metabolites may influence metabolic hormones that regulate appetite and glucose homeostasis.

-In a randomized human clinical trial, supplementation with pasteurized Akkermansia muciniphila was safe and associated with improvements in several metabolic parameters in overweight and obese volunteers.²
+In a randomized human clinical trial, supplementation with pasteurized Akkermansia muciniphila was safe and associated with improvements in several metabolic parameters in overweight and obese volunteers.

 The Emerging Oral–Gut Axis